shipilev/jdk-backports-monitor/README.md

 Many queries involve complex JQL statements, which requires authentication to execute.
-The tool expects the property file with your user/login for OpenJDK bug database (comes with a glorious OpenJDK Author role, after some contributions):
+The tool expects the property file with your user/login for OpenJDK bug database (comes with a glorious OpenJDK Author role, after some contributions).
+By default, application uses a file "auth.props" with user/pass as authenticated method.
+An empty auth.props file will switch to use anonymous authentication.

        $ cat auth.props
        user=duke